noodnik2/flightvisualizer/README.md

 ### Installation
 Installing flight visualizer is simply a matter of copying its executable binary (e.g., `fviz` or `fviz.exe` in Windows) into your `PATH` from where it can be accessed.

-Everything needed is contained in the single binary.
+Everything needed is contained in the single binary which is pre-built for popular operating systems and included in the standard [Releases](https://github.com/noodnik2/flightvisualizer/releases).

 ### Configuration
 In order to retrieve flight information using [AeroAPI], you'll need to obtain and install an API Key.